sarfarazhaque/team-management/README.md

 ### Frontend Documentation
 Tech Stack

     React: Frontend library for building the user interface.

     Tailwind CSS: For styling.

     Axios: For making API requests.

-Features
+### Features
 1. Pages
-        a.
-List Page:
+    - List Page:

         Displays a list of all team members.

         Search functionality to filter by name, email, or role.

         Role-based filtering (e.g., Admin, Regular).

         Pagination for large datasets.

         Button (+) to navigate to the Add Page.

-        b.
-Add Page:
+    - Add Page:

         Allows adding a new team member.

         Validates email and phone number formats.

-        c.
-Edit Page:
+    - Edit Page:

         Allows editing a team member’s details.

         Deletes a team member.

         Validates email and phone number formats.

 2. UI Enhancements added

     Search and sort functionalities on the List Page.

     Auto-formatting for phone numbers to 123-456-7890.

     Custom modal for delete confirmation on the Edit Page.

     Improved UX with Tailwind CSS for better accessibility:
         Keyboard navigation.
         ARIA attributes for screen readers.

-Setup
+3. Setup
-    1. Clone Repository
+    - Clone Repository

         git clone https://github.com/your-repo/team-management.git

         cd team-management/frontend

-    2. Install Dependencies
+    - Install Dependencies

         npm install

-    3. Run the Development Server
+    - Run the Development Server
         npm start

-4. Usage
-    Running the Project
+### Usage Running the Project

-    -> Start the backend server:
+    - Start the backend server:

         python manage.py runserver

-    -> Start the frontend server:
+    - Start the frontend server:

         npm start

-    -> Open the app in your browser:
+    - Open the app in your browser:

         Frontend: http://localhost:3000

         Backend API: http://localhost:8000/api/team-members/

-Further Improvements
+#### Further Improvements

 1. Additional tests can be included for the Frontend using Jest.
 2. Backend API can be documented further with OpenAPI and Swagger format.